amgarton47/CS62data-structures/Timing-ArrayList/project/README.md

 ## Key Terms and Concepts

 * `ArrayList` - An ArrayList is a resizable array-like data structure, where items can be added and removed regardless of the initialized size (See 1.3 pg.
-136 in the textbook and the lecture slides for more).
+136 in the textbook and the lecture notes for more information).

 ## `ArrayList` Class